 Karen E. Fleeman, CMT

 Acupressure is an ancient healing art that uses the fingers to press key points on the surface of the skin to stimulate the body’s natural self-curative abilities.
-When these points are pressed, they release muscular tension and promote the circulation of blood and the body’s life force known as qi (pronounced chi) to aid healing.
+When these points are pressed, they release muscular tension and promote the circulation of blood and the body’s life force known as qi (pronounced chi) to aid in healing.

 Massage or massage therapy are systems of structured palpation or movement of the soft tissue of the body.
 The massage system may include, but is not limited to, such techniques as, stroking, kneading, gliding, percussion, friction, vibration, compression, passive or active stretching within the normal anatomical range of movement.
 The purpose of massage is to enhance the general health and well-being of the recipient through increased circulation, stress and anxiety management and softening of muscle and connective tissue.
 Massage does not include the diagnosis of a specific pathology, the prescription of drugs or controlled substances, spinal manipulation or those acts of physical therapy that are outside the scope of massage therapy.